muratk5n/thirdwave/en/README.md

 ---

 I really wanted to see RU part of this whole H2/NH3 transition..
-Latest events can be a huge bummer on that angle.
+Hopefully latest events are not a show-stopper in the long-term.

 ---